Storytelling on the Path to Peace | Se raconter une nouvelle histoire de paix

 The Malaga Ship - A Story of Maine and the Middle Passage

-• The Winnipeg International Storytelling Festival is pleased to present the Canadian premiere of Antonio Rocha's The Malaga Ship on Friday, May 9, 7:00 pm at EG Hall, University of Winnipeg (Ages 12+) Tickets
+• The Winnipeg International Storytelling Festival was pleased to present the Canadian premiere of Antonio Rocha's The Malaga Ship on Friday, May 9, 2025, 7:00 pm at EG Hall, University of Winnipeg (Ages 12+).

 Throughout this wrenching and sublime performance, Antonio Rocha transforms himself into a vessel, holding with care and courage both the unfathomable suffering and the resilience of the five million Africans who were torn from their homelands and forced into slavery in Brazil, due in part to the actions of New Englanders.